-After a Qualifying Committee has been formed, the group meets with the student to finalize the topic area to be covered and the procedure to be followed.
-When this has been accomplished, each member of the committee must sign the Agreement to Serve on Qualifying Committee form (found online) that lists the topic area to be covered, designates whether an examination or paper is to be written and specifies a completion date.
+A Qualifying Committee, consisting of the Faculty Mentor and one other faculty member in the Department is to be formed.
+This committee meets with the student to finalize the topic area to be covered and the procedure to be followed.
+When this has been accomplished, each member of the committee must sign the Agreement to Serve on Qualifying Committee form (found online) that lists the topic area to be covered, designates whether a first-authored paper, grant, or examination is to be written, and specifies a completion date.
 This form should then be forwarded to the Departmental office for inclusion in the student's permanent file.